jaycoskey/CS_DancingLinks/README.md

     * All solutions found.
 (Requires layouts and layout info data for interpretation.)
   * **stats_**<*problem_name*>
     * Stats showing the number of nodes traversed ("updates") in the search tree, the number of solutions found, and the elapsed time spent.

+## Source files
+* exact_cover_problem.py
+  * A base class and functions used to read and write problem and solution files related to the Exact Cover Problem.
+* block2d.py
+  * A base class to represent the blocks in block puzzles
+* block2d_problem.py
+  * A class to represent the 2D block puzzles---a particular type of Exact Cover Problem.
+* calendar_block_problem.py
+  * Solves all 366 instances of the Calendar Block Problem.
+* chessboard_block_problem.py
+  * Solves Dana Scott's chessboard-based bloc problem, including a few variations.
+* dlx.py
+  * An implementation of Knuth's "Dancing Links" or DLX algorithm.

 ## Trivia
   * The solution count per day for the Calendar Block Problem ranges from 65 to 1044.
 Only one day has more than 1,000 solutions.